localstack/docs/content/en/user-guide/aws/codeartifact/index.md

 ## Current Limitations

-LocalStack doesn't support the following features yet:
+LocalStack does not support the following features yet:

 - Domain owners are ignored
 - Copying package versions is not supported yet